• Skip to main content

 • Add the wet ingredients to the dry bowl and with a large spoon mix until well combined

 • Scoop a heaped tablespoon (or you can also use a cookie scooper) of the mixture into one of your hands and press into a ball shape using both hands.
-It helps if your hands are a little wet.
+It helps if your hands are wet.

 • Add the balls to a baking tray lined with baking paper, making sure to leave some gaps in between